arifkyi/Gauss-Seidel/README.md

 In abbreviated explanation, Liebeman created the method in linear equation to solve the matrix of multidimention factor.
-However The prince of Mathematicion and Seidel developed new way to solve the linear question that shorter and easier war
+However The prince of Mathematician, Gauss'  and Siede invented new way to solve the linear question that shorter and easier war

+<b> Prerequisite </b>
+- Any OS that able to running perl, for windows can gain it by installing the Strawberry perl
+- Perl version 5.10 above

 <b> How To </b>